|

 FAQ

-Can I change definition order to make sass files always before the css files?
+Can I change definition order to make Sass files are always come before CSS files?

 No, VSCode always sort the definition results, seems in name order.
 If you don't like duplicate css definitions, you can remove the css